rafaelsampaio/cicd-demo/README-azure.md

 Your application hostname will be resolved using [nip.io](https://nip.io).
 Use dashes (-) instead of dots (.) in your hostname with `app-` prefix, like `app-192-168-1-250.nip.io` that resolves to to `192.168.1.250`.

-Use your NGINX Ingress Controller public IP address from *Step 5* to update your URLs to `app-PUBLIC-IP-ADDRESS-WITH-DASHES.nip.io`.
+Use your NGINX Ingress Controller public IP address to update your URLs to `app-PUBLIC-IP-ADDRESS-WITH-DASHES.nip.io`.

 **EDIT** the files below.
 All URLs are hardcoded, so updated them **BEFORE** the first commit.